babel/website/docs/options.md

 - [Option concepts](#options-concepts)

 Options can be passed to Babel in a variety of ways.
-When passed directly to Babel, you can just pass the objects object.
+When passed directly to Babel, you can just pass the options object.
 When Babel is used via a wrapper, it may also be necessary, or at least more useful, to pass the options via [configuration files](config-files.md).

 If passing options via `@babel/cli` you'll need to `kebab-case` the names. i.e.